Josue-Rocha/Object-following-Raspberry-Pi-robot/README.md

 - https://universe.roboflow.com/cse-571/tennis-balls-pomv8/browse?queryText=&pageSize=50&startingIndex=50&browseQuery=true
 - https://universe.roboflow.com/tennis-3ll0a/tennis-ball-icifx/browse?queryText=&pageSize=50&startingIndex=50&browseQuery=true
 Given the large sum of the images, I have not yet been able to finish sorting the images into training, validation, and "unknown" sets but have been great progress.
 I have chosen a wide array of images to download with variations in quality, lighting, background, position, etc. so as to have as robust of a data set as possible.
 Aditionally, I intentionally tried to look for images of tennis balls that are slightly covered (by a person's hand holding it, a dog biting it, etc.).
 This is because somebody will have to be holding the tennis ball, so it won't appear as a perfect circle in each frame.
 Given that the goal would be to have the robot track just one ball (and having multiple balls could greatly complicate things) so I filtered the data set so that each image has exactly one tennis ball.
 No more and no less.

+## Part 3
+As part of my project to create a tennis ball-tracking robot using the Raspberry Pi 5, I’ve started by building a deep learning-based proof of concept in Google Colab.
+The goal at this stage is to train a model that can detect a tennis ball from a live webcam feed on a computer.
+Once this model works reliably in that environment, I’ll adapt and deploy it to the Raspberry Pi to control robot movement in real time.

+Firstly, to access my dataset in Google Colab, I mounted my Google Drive.
+I chose Google Drive because it provides persistent storage across Colab sessions, and it’s easy to organize my dataset into folders for training, validation, and testing.
+This setup makes working with large numbers of images more manageable, and it’s especially convenient when working across multiple devices or sessions.

+Secondly, To handle preprocessing and augmentation, I used TensorFlow's ImageDataGenerator Here’s a breakdown of what I did and why I did it:

+Rescaling Pixel Values
+I normalized the pixel values by dividing them by 255 (rescale=1./255).
+This transforms pixel intensity values from the range [0, 255] to [0, 1].
+Neural networks tend to train faster and more effectively when the input data is normalized, so this step was essential.

+Resizing
+I resized all images to 224x224 pixels.
+This is the default input size expected by MobileNetV2, the CNN architecture I’m using.
+It’s also a good balance between preserving visual details and keeping computation lightweight.

+Data Augmentation
+To improve the model’s robustness and prevent overfitting, I applied real-time data augmentation to the training images.
+I included:

+- Random rotations (up to 30 degrees)

+- Shifts in width and height

+- Shearing and zooming

+- Horizontal flipping

+This helps simulate how the tennis ball might appear in different orientations and lighting conditions during real-world use.
+It also makes the model less reliant on memorizing specific patterns in the training set.

+Next, for feature extraction, I chose to use a Convolutional Neural Network (CNN), specifically MobileNetV2, which I imported from TensorFlow’s application module.

+Why Use a CNN Instead of Traditional Methods?
+Originally, I considered using traditional feature detection methods like color segmentation or contour detection.
+But those methods can break down under varying lighting conditions, complex backgrounds, or partial occlusion.
+CNNs, on the other hand, learn hierarchical features directly from the data, making them much more robust and accurate in real-world scenarios.

+Why MobileNetV2?
+I picked MobileNetV2 for several reasons:

+It’s designed for mobile and embedded devices, so it’s lightweight and efficient—perfect for later deployment on the Raspberry Pi.

+It’s pre-trained on ImageNet, so I can use it for transfer learning.
+This lets me benefit from learned visual features without needing massive amounts of training data.

+It has fast inference times, which will be useful when the robot needs to react in real time.

+Model Setup
+I used the MobileNetV2 base with include_top=False, which removes the final classification layer.
+This allows me to add my own output layer for detecting tennis balls.

+I also froze the base model’s weights by setting base_model.trainable = False.
+This prevents the pre-trained layers from updating during training and makes the training process faster and less data-hungry.

+Custom Head
+I added a lightweight classification head on top of the MobileNetV2 base:

+A GlobalAveragePooling2D layer to flatten the feature maps.

+A dense layer with 64 units and ReLU activation for non-linearity.

+A final dense layer with 1 unit and a sigmoid activation for binary classification.